 As explained above, terminal voltage depends on source voltage (Vs(t)) and terminal current (i(t)).
-For example given Vs(t)=20sin(wt) Volts, and Rs=50 Ohm, terminal voltage for a 10 KOhm load is 19.9 sin(wt) Volts, but if a load of 50 Ohm is connected, terminal voltage drops to 10sin(wt) Volts.
+For example given Vs(t)= $20\sin(wt)$ Volts, and Rs=50 Ohm, terminal voltage for a 10 KOhm load is 19.9 sin(wt) Volts, but if a load of 50 Ohm is connected, terminal voltage drops to $10\sin(wt)$ Volts.
 The terminal voltage will be closer to the Vs(t) if the resistance of the load is higher.
 The value of the output resistance is mostly written on the front panel of the signal generator, and its effects should be considered when dealing with low circuits with low resistance.

 In most of the digital signal generators the user can specify the resistance of the circuit to be connected to the signal generator (default value for Agilent 33220A is 50 Ohm).
-However, changing this value does not affect the output resistance of the signal generator, but rather informs the signal generator, about the circuit in order to modify its output so that the user selected waveform properties (amplitude) can be seen between the output terminals.
-Also when dealing with circuits with high resistance, the existence of the output resistance of the signal generator as a very small effect on the value of the terminal voltage as seen in the previous example.
+However, changing this value does not affect the output resistance of the signal generator, but rather informs the signal generator, about the circuit in order to modify its output so that the user selected waveform properties (amplitude) can be seen between the output resistance of the signal generator as a very small effect on the value of the terminal voltage as seen in the previous example.
 In such cases the signal generator can be used in High-Z mode.
 In this case, if the connected circuit is specified to have a large resistance value, source voltage is directly set to the desired terminal voltage.